Colorful, Remarkable Parrot Named Oscar Lives in Movies

 Oscar flies into his trailer and starts talking with words like 'Shut up!" and "I'm an eagle!"
 Lyman decides he must find the parrots owner.
 The quest leads him to the librarian named Fiona, played by Rachel Nichols.
 Over the years, her curiosity and attraction of Lyman from afar finally comes to fruition.
 She offers her help to find the parrot's owners if Lyman doesn't like it or not.

 Another animal comes into the story.
 Fiona's basset hound makes the whole situation off-kilter.
 All four begin their search for Oscar's owner.
 Fiona unravels the secrecies of Lyman's past and realizes something about his past needs clarity.

 Fiona and Lyman go on his nightly security rounds together, and she sees a different man compared to her romantic attraction.
-He is different when he’s a security officer, and she feels uncomfortable about it.
+He is changed when he's a security officer, and she feels uncomfortable about it.
 As the movie winds down, Lyman reconciles his past, breaks free of his murky lifestyle.
 They prepare a life together.

 True Actor with Wings

 Oscar lived beyond his sixtieth birthday, and he did not show his age in his final movie, A Bird of the Air.
 His fellow human actors adored him, and they spoke of his professionalism and kindness toward the crew on the set.
 The indie romantic comedy includes some of the best moments for Oscar.
 His talent shines, and he will always be in our hearts.

 "Paulie" the Movie